 This is why it’s important to master the trick with the straight tunnel and then move on to the curved one.
 This way, a guinea pig will instinctively go through the tunnel, regardless of its shape and size.

 Despite being friendly and easy to train, guinea pigs can sometimes react better or worse to this kind of training.
-It’s very important that you are patient and that you DO NOT punch, kick or abuse your guinea pig if it isn’t learning tricks well.
-Remember that repetition is the mother of skill, which means that every trick should be repeated until it’s perfected and sometimes, you’ll need to repeat the trick even when the guinea pig knows how to do it.
+It’s very important that you are patient and that you do not punch, kick or abuse your guinea pig if it isn’t learning tricks well.
+Remember that repetition is the mother of skill.